Low Back Pain (cont.)

-If your back pain has lasted for less than 6 weeks, your doctor may hold off on testing.
+If your back pain has lasted for less than 6 weeks, it may be best to wait to do any testing.
 This is because most back pain goes away on its own in a month or so.

 But if you have a back pain problem that has lasted longer than 6 weeks, or if your doctor thinks you may have more than muscle pain, it might be time for a test.

 Sometimes other tests can be useful, such as a bone scan or an electromyogram and nerve conduction.
 These are used to look for bone, nerve, and muscle/nerve problems that might be causing low back pain.

 To learn more visit Healthwise.org

 © 1995-2014 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.